 Cycle parking is available at the train station by Platforms 1, 2, 3 and 5.

-The shows the cycle routes between Lancaster and the University.
-Additional cycle routes have been added since the map was last updated in 2018.
+The Cycling & walking map shows the cycle routes between Lancaster and the University.

 More information about cycling to campus.